COVID-19 Vaccination Information for Kids and Teens

-With California teenagers ages 16 years and older eligible to receive the COVID-19 vaccine beginning April 15, parents may have questions about the vaccine and what to expect afterward.
-Below are some commonly asked questions and responses from CHOC experts.
+With children ages 12 -15 years and teens ages 16 years and older now eligible to receive the COVID-19 vaccine, parents may have questions about the vaccine and what to expect afterward.
+Below are some commonly asked questions and responses from CHOC experts about the vaccine, teens and kids.

-At this time, the Pfizer vaccine is the only vaccine authorized for use in people ages 16 years and older to prevent COVID-19.
+At this time, the Pfizer vaccine is the only vaccine authorized for use in teens ages 16 and older and children ages 12-15 to prevent COVID-19.
 It is administered in two doses three weeks apart, injected into the arm muscle.

 Studies show that vaccine recipients achieve immunity about two weeks after receiving the vaccine’s second dose.
 Scientists are still learning about how long that immunity will last.